 The Randolph Glacier Inventory (RGI) is a globally complete inventory of glacier outlines.
 It is supplemental to the Global Land Ice Measurements from Space initiative (GLIMS).
 Production of the RGI was motivated by the preparation of the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC AR5).
 The RGI was released initially with little documentation in view of the IPCC's tight deadlines during 2012.
-More documentation is provided in the current version of this Technical Report, and the RGI itself now attaches a limited but uniform set of attributes to each glacier outline.
+More documentation is provided in the current version of this Technical Report.
 In due course the content of the RGI will be merged into the database of GLIMS.
+The RGI will, however, evolve into a downloadable subset of the extensive and diverse holdings of GLIMS, offering complete one-time coverage, version control and a standard set of attributes.